DHTMLX/docs-diagram/docs/lines/index.md

 ### Lines in the default mode

-In this mode, various shapes can be connected in the necessary sequence to make up a scheme of a particular process.
+In the default mode of Diagram, various shapes can be connected by ["straight" (by default) or "elbow"](../../lines/configuration_properties/) lines in the necessary sequence to make up a scheme of a particular process.

 <iframe src="https://snippet.dhtmlx.com/e6zm6wh1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>

 ### Lines in the org mode

-This mode of a diagram represents an organizational chart that contains a set of shapes connected by lines in a hierarchical order.
+The org mode of Diagram represents an organizational chart that contains a set of shapes connected by ["elbow" lines](../../lines/configuration_properties/) in a hierarchical order.

 <iframe src="https://snippet.dhtmlx.com/98tzmzpg?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>